josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 This concept of using a branch naming convention as the flag also gives you the freedom to do - literally - anything you want outside the naming convention.

 There are no rules on how you will name your branches in your local clones.
-There are no rules saying the you're not allowed to push to `origin` for backing up your local branches or for sharing code with colleagues.
+There are no rules saying that you're not allowed to push to `origin` for backing up your local branches or for sharing code with colleagues.
 You're free to do what ever you want.

 Personally I like to have my personal branches having meaningful names indicating what work I'm doing there.
-Say as an example I have a branch named `multiple-scm` where I'm implementing support for having multiple source control management systems contributing the my work space in a Jenkins job.
+Say as an example I have a branch named `multiple-scm` where I'm implementing support for having multiple source control management systems contributing the my workspace in a Jenkins job.

-Now imagine that we have a policy in my organization that branches declared ready should be delivered on branch names referring to the case ID in our task management - in this case lets say the case ID is 12224 - meaning that the branch I push should be named `case_12224` prefixed with `ready/` since that the flag that triggers the pipeline to start.
+Now imagine that we have a policy in my organization that branches declared ready should be delivered on branch names referring to the case ID in our task management - in this case lets say the case ID is 12224 - meaning that the branch I push should be named `case_12224` prefixed with `ready/` since this is the flag that triggers the pipeline to start.

 On my local machine I would simply do